Memory-mapped file: Common uses

-Perhaps the most common use for a memory-mapped file is the process loader in most modern operating systems (including Microsoft Windows and Unix-like systems.)
+Perhaps the most common use for a memory-mapped file is the process loader in most modern operating systems (including Windows and Unix-like systems.)
 When a process is started, the operating system uses a memory mapped file to bring the executable file, along with any loadable modules, into memory for execution.
 Most memory-mapping systems use a technique called demand paging, where the file is loaded into physical memory in subsets (one page each), and only when that page is actually referenced.
 In the specific case of executable files, this permits the OS to selectively load only those portions of a process image that actually need to execute.

 Another common use for memory-mapped files is to share memory between multiple processes.
 In modern protected mode operating systems, processes are generally not permitted to access memory space that is allocated for use by another process.
 (A program's attempt to do so causes invalid page faults or segmentation violations.)
 There are a number of techniques available to safely share memory, and memory-mapped file I/O is one of the most popular.
 Two or more applications can simultaneously map a single physical file into memory and access this memory.
 For example, the Microsoft Windows operating system provides a mechanism for applications to memory-map a shared segment of the system's page file itself and share data via this section.